alazaroc/blog-web-code/_posts/2022-03-01-the-technology-behind-this-blog.md

 My technology approach is:

-- Use of **AWS resources** when possible.
+- Use **AWS resources**** when possible.
 One of the reasons for creating this blog is to practice with AWS... and as a first step, the blog itself must use AWS resources.
 However, as a good rule, there is an exception
   > <kbd>GitHub</kbd> is used as **code repository** because I want to share my code easily in a public way {: .prompt-danger }
 - Serverless architecture